“Tell me a fact, and I’ll learn. Tell me the truth, and I’ll believe. But tell me a story and it will live in my heart forever.” (Indian Proverb)

 Welcome to our website.
 We hope it will grow with pages you will find helpful or perhaps entertaining.

 Also check out our Facebook Page to stay up to date with Storytelling in Omaha.

 Check our EVENTS pages to find out where you can hear us telling stories.
 Join us at our monthly meetings to learn the art of Oral Tradition.

 Yes, we know that Ohio had an OOPS.
 We are OOPS-Nebraska!

 TELLABRATION IS Still Here!

-There are many chances to listen to storytellers that are part of Tellabration across the nation and the world.
-Although November 21 was the official day, there were and still concerts that are available to enjoy.
+There will be many chances to listen to storytellers that are part of Tellabration across the nation and the world this coming November.

 We thank you for checking in on us.